nextras/orm/docs/collection-filtering.md

 #### LIKE filtering

 `LIKE` filtering is supported and directly provided in Nextras Orm.
 Use the `~` comparison operator.
-The value must be wrapped as a `Nextras\Orm\Collection\Expression\LikeExpression` instance; use its static builders to create one: choose from `startsWith`, `endsWith`, or `contains`.
+The value must be wrapped as a `Nextras\Orm\Collection\Expression\LikeExpression` instance; use its static builders to create one: choose from `startsWith`, `endsWith`, `contains` or `notContains`.
 Alternatively, you may provide your wildcard expression with the `raw` method.
 Be aware that the `raw` method expects sanitized input.

 ```php
 // finds all users with email hosted on gmail.com